 I have loved music and technology from childhood.
-However, having needed to make a living since graduating high school required earning an income.
+However, having to make a living immediately after graduating high school required other means of earning an income.
 My first job was a payroll clerk.
 In order to advance, I took college courses in accounting and management.
 I was promoted to internal accountant and cost accountant.
 While it provided an income, it didn’t satisfy my more creative passions.

 I apprenticed to a friend, while taking a course from Cleveland Institute of Electronics, in order to learn how to build deploy and repair sound systems and stereo equipment.
 This developed into a business in professional sound and recording equipment sales and service.